coin-or/DisCO/README.md

 ## 4. Documentation ##

 You can refer to documentations of the dependant projects.
-DisCO uses doxygen for documentation purposes. ```make doxygen``` should produce a documentation of DisCO.
+DisCO uses doxygen for documentation purposes. ```make doxygen``` will produce a documentation of DisCO.

 ## 5. SUPPORT ##

 ### 5.1 Authors ###

-Aykut Bulut (aykutblt@gmail.com)
-Ted Ralphs (tkralphs@lehigh.edu)
+Aykut Bulut (aykutblt@gmail.com), Ted Ralphs (tkralphs@lehigh.edu).

 ### 5.2 Bug Reports ###